Red Steagall: Musical and literary accomplishments

 Along with Don Lanier, in 1966, Steagall co-wrote the song "Here We Go Again", most notably recorded by Ray Charles.

-In 1975, he discovered a then-unknown Reba McEntire and signed her to Mercury Records the following year.
+In 1974, he discovered a then-unknown Reba McEntire and signed her to Mercury Records the following year.
 He discovered her while she was performing the national anthem at the National Rodeo Finals competition in Oklahoma City, Oklahoma.
-One year later, in October 1977, McEntire released her first album on Mercury Records, and though most of her Mercury albums were commercial failures, in 1984, she picked up with her big album, My Kind of Country.
+Two years later, in October 1977, McEntire released her first album on Mercury Records, and though most of her Mercury albums were commercial failures, in 1984, she picked up with her big album, My Kind of Country.

 In March 1993, Texas Christian University Press published Steagall's first book, entitled Ride for the Brand, a 168-page collection of poetry and songs embracing the Western lifestyle.
 The book is illustrated by Cowboy Artists of America members Bill Owen, Fred Fellows, Joe Beeler, and Howard Terpning.

 In September 2003, Texas Tech University Press published Born to This Land, a joint effort between Steagall and Pulitzer Prize-winning photographer Skeeter Hagler.
 The book contains Hagler's black-and-white studies of modern ranching, accompanied by Steagall's award-winning poetry.
-The Academy of Western Artists named Born to This Land' as recipient of the Will Rogers Award for best book of 2003.
+The Academy of Western Artists named Born to This Land as recipient of the Will Rogers Award for best book of 2003.

 Steagall has won the Wrangler Award for original music five times: 1993 (for his Warner Western album, Born to This Land), 1995 (for the Warner Western album, Faith and Values), 1997 (for his Warner Western album, Dear Mama, I'm a Cowboy), 1999 (for Love of the West).
 In fall 2002, Steagall released his 20th album, Wagon Tracks, which also won the Wrangler Award from the National Cowboy and Western Heritage Museum.

 He released his new album Here We Go Again in August 2007.
 Here We Go Again features duets with Toby Keith, Reba McEntire, Charley Pride, Ray Benson, Neal McCoy, Larry Gatlin, and Charlie Daniels.

 In May 2011, Bunkhouse Press released Steagall's CD Dreamin' of......When the Grass Was Still Deep, featuring eight songs and two poems.